-On June 9, 2017, the Company acquired the MLP (Figure 1), which is located approximately six kilometres east of Beatty, Nevada, in Nye County.
-The MLP is in the Bare Mountain District, and was previously mined by Gold Search Inc. The Company acquired the 13 Federal mining claims comprising the MLP from Goldcorp USA.
+On June 9, 2017, the Company acquired the MLP, whose location is shown on the map in Figure 1, and which is located approximately six kilometres east of Beatty, Nevada, in Nye County.
+The MLP is in the Bare Mountain District, and was previously mined by U.S. Nevada Gold Search Inc. The Company acquired the thirteen Federal mining claims comprising the MLP from Goldcorp USA.
 The Company staked an additional 105 claims (the MN claim group) to the northwest of the MLP claims and an additional 22 claims (the ME claim group) to the east of the MLP claims.
-The MN claim group was expanded again by an additional 54 claims during the third quarter 2017-2018, as surface exploration work revealed potential for mineralized targets similar to previously defined systems immediately to the south.
-An additional 255 MN claims were added in Q1 2018-2019 extending the MLP north to connect with the southeast end of NBP.
+The MN claim group was expanded again by an additional 54 claims during Q3 2017-2018, as surface exploration work revealed potential for mineralized targets similar to previously defined systems immediately to the south.
+An additional 255 MN claims were added in Q1 2018-2019 extending the MLP north to connect with the southeast end of the NBP.

 The MLP is located in the northern Bare Mountain area of northwestern Nye County, Nevada.
 Figure 1 shows the MLP land position defined by unpatented lode mining claims in purple.
 The location of the property is indicated by the coordinate grid on the map which is in the UTM metres, NAD27, Zone 11 coordinate system.
 The MLP consists of approximately 3,590 hectares (8,872 acres) of unpatented lode mining claims located in Sections 10, 11, 14, 15, 22, 23, 26, 27, 34, 35 and 36 of T11S, R47E; Sections 1, 2, 3, 9, 10, 11, 12, and 13 of T12S, R47E; and Sections 6, 7, 8, 9, 16, 17 and 18 of T12S, R48E, Mount Diablo Base and Meridian.
-Corvus owns, through its wholly-owned subsidiary, Mother Lode Mining Company LLC, the historic MLP which consisted of 13 unpatented lode mining claims.
-The MN and ME claim groups were staked by Corvus in 2017 and 2018 and are also 100% owned by Corvus.
+Corvus owns, through its wholly-owned subsidiary, Mother Lode Mining Company LLC, the historic MLP which consisted of thirteen unpatented lode mining claims.
+The MN and ME claim groups were staked by Corvus in 2017 and have been expanded to the north in 2018, connecting to the southeast corner of NBP (Figure 1).
+The Mother Lode, MN and ME claim groups are also 100% owned by Corvus.